nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

-Because there may be particular issues associated each sequencing lane (in particular the base call quality score calibration may vary), so for some downstream analysis, we need to keep track of what data were sequenced in what lane.
+Because there may be particular issues associated each sequencing lane (in particular the base call quality score calibration may vary), so for some downstream analyses, we need to keep track of what data were sequenced in what lane.
 By mapping the fastq files separately, we were able to add read platform unit `PU` information to the read group tag in the bam file while mapping with `bowtie2` (see the script).
 This way we